 <European Team Championships>: He represented the Hungary 3 team on board 4 in the European Team Championships in 1992, when he was a 13 year old FM, posting a modest +3 =4 -2 result.
 He again played for Hungary in 1999, this time on board 1 and won team and individual silver.
 There followed a long absence from the competition until the European Team Championship (2011) when he lead his national team from board 1 to team bronze.

 <European Club Cup>: Lékó played for Honved Budapest from 1995 until 1997, winning team silver in his inaugural year in the competition.
 Lékó’s absence from the ECC since then was also notable for its length as he did not resume until 2012 when he was recruited to play board 3 for DhSM-64 Moscow, winning team bronze.
 In 2013 he played board 2 for Yugra Khanty-Mansiysk, which placed 6th, (1) while in the European Club Cup (2014) he played board 3 for Malakhit Ekaterinburg, helping his team to a bronze medal.
 (2)

-<Other Team Competition>: He played board 3 for the Rest of the World in the Russia vs The Rest of the World (2002), helping his team defeat Russia with a personal performance of +2 =7 -1.
+<Other Team Competition>: He played board 3 for the Rest of the World in the Russia - The Rest of the World (2002), helping his team defeat Russia with a personal performance of +2 =7 -1.
 Lékó also played with his ShSM-64 Moscow team in the Russian Team Championships (2012) on board 3, winning individual silver and team bronze.
 Playing for Malachite in the Russian Team Championships (2014), he won individual silver for board 3 and helped his team to win the gold medal.